British Library Philatelic Collections: Description

-The material is organized in 50 collections and archives which have been acquired by donation, bequest, or transfer from Government Departments.
+The material is organized in 78 major collections and archives which have been acquired by donation, bequest, or transfer from Government Departments.
 The Collections include postage and revenue stamps, postal stationery, essays, proofs, covers and entries, "cinderella stamp" material, specimen issues, airmails, some postal history materials and official and private posts for almost all countries and periods.
 Philately is interpreted in its widest sense and the more unusual artefacts include original unused artwork, horse licences and the pilot's licence of Captain John Alcock.

 A permanent exhibit of items from the Collections is on display in the British Library entrance area upper ground floor, which may be the best gallery of diverse classic stamps and philatelic material in the world.
 Approximately 80,000 items on 6,000 sheets may be viewed in 1,000 display frames; 2,400 sheets are from the Tapling Collection.
 Other material, which covers the whole world, is available to students and researchers by appointment.